"Pulse" is one of the most well-known medical terms. It is symbolic of medicine and widely familiar as a measure of our heartbeat.

 - It is normal for heart rate to fluctuate in response to physical and psychological changes

 What is the pulse?

-The pulse is simply the expansion of the arteries caused by the increases in blood pressure pushing against the elastic walls of the arteries each time our heart beats.1
+The pulse is simply the expansion of the arteries.
+This expansion is caused by an increase in blood pressure pushing against the elastic walls of the arteries each time our heart beats.

-These arterial expansions come and go with the same regularity against which the heart pumps our blood and then refills.
+These arterial expansions rise and fall in time with the heart as it pumps our blood and then rests as it refills.
 The pulsations are felt at certain points on the body where larger arteries run closer to the skin.

 How to find a pulse

 Take the wrist pulse for an easy way to monitor heart rate.